 Find out where these two players rank overall in our Heisman odds section.

-Not a big surprise to see these two as the only teams with betting lines to make the 4-team playoff.
-Find out where they rank against the other top programs in our championship odds page.
+Find out where they rank against the other top programs by visiting our championship odds page.